 How to Combine Leading and Lagging Indicators for Better Safety Outcomes

-Here are some practical tips and steps to help you combine leading and lagging indicators for better safety outcomes:
+Here are practical steps to help you integrate leading and lagging indicators into a cohesive safety performance system:

 Enhancing Safety with Certainty Software